-Members should avoid taking any medications that will impair their ability to safely and completely perform their duties.
-Any member who is medically required or has a need to take any such medication shall report that need to his/her immediate supervisor prior to commencing any onduty status.
+Members should not use any medications that will impair their ability to safely and completely perform their duties.
+Any member who is medically required or has a need to take any such medication shall report that need to the member's immediate supervisor prior to commencing any on-duty status.

-No member shall be permitted to work or drive a vehicle owned or leased by the [Department/ Office] while taking any medication that has the potential to impair his/her abilities, without a written release from his/her physician.
+No member shall be permitted to work or drive a vehicle owned or leased by the County while taking any medication that has the potential to impair the member's abilities, without a written release from the member's physician.

-1006.3.2 USE OF MARIJUANA
+1006.3.2 MEDICAL CANNABIS

-Possession of marijuana, including medical marijuana, or being under the influence of marijuana on or off-duty is prohibited and may lead to disciplinary action.
+Possession, use, or being under the influence of medical cannabis is prohibited and may lead to disciplinary action.